Grandstand (TV programme): 2006 announcement

 On 24 April 2006, the BBC announced that Grandstand would be gradually phased out after nearly fifty years, due to the increasing use of interactive services and the need to meet the challenges of the digital, on-demand world.
 This had been hinted at by the dropping of the "Grandstand" title from the BBC's coverage of the major international sporting events, like that year's Winter Olympics and Commonwealth Games.

 It was originally intended that the show would end in 2009, but this was brought forward to 28 January 2007.

 Since 2007, media and sporting figures have sometimes suggested that Grandstand should be revived by the BBC, in order to help minority sports that no longer receive wide exposure outside of the Olympic Games.
 In 2017, Gabby Logan named gymnastics, hockey, swimming and diving as sports particularly deserving of Grandstand-style coverage.

 Features

 Football Focus

-The first item of the programme, beginning in the early afternoon during the football season, was the football magazine show Football Focus (which started under the present name in 1974) presented by Bob Wilson for 20 years until 1994, Steve Rider from 1994-1996 (this was part of his Grandstand presenting duties) then it was presented by Gary Lineker from 1996-1999 and Ray Stubbs from 1999-2001 (when it split from Grandstand.
-He continued in the role when it became a separate programme from 2001-2004).
-(It ran up to 1974, as a slot called Football Preview, previewing the day's matches presented by Sam Leitch).
+The first item of the programme, beginning in the early afternoon during the football season, was the football magazine show Football Focus (which started under the present name in 1974) presented by Bob Wilson for 20 years until 1994, Steve Rider from 1994-1996 (as part of his Grandstand presenting duties), Gary Lineker from 1996-1999 and Ray Stubbs from 1999-2001 (Stubbs remained as a presenter of the show until 2004).
+Prior to 1974 the timeslot had been filled by Football Preview, previewing the day's matches and presented by Sam Leitch.
 Football Focus remained part of Grandstand until 2001, when it became a separate programme in its own right.